How much does it cost to file Bankruptcy in Michigan?

 To file a bankruptcy case in Michigan, there are three main costs:

-2. Pre-bankruptcy counseling certificates (can be done online or on the phone in my office) needed before filing and a pre-discharge educational certificate (again can be done online or on the phone) which must be completed before your Bankruptcy Judge can grant you a Discharge of your debt.
-Both of these requirements can be completed in my office and typically cost $50 to $60 for both.
+2. Pre-bankruptcy counseling certificates (which can be done online or on the phone in my office) needed before filing and a pre-discharge educational certificate (again can be done online or on the phone) which must be completed before your Bankruptcy Judge can grant you a Discharge of your debt.
+Both of these requirements can be completed in my office and typically cost $50 to $60 for both mandatory certificates.

 3. Legal fees to your bankruptcy lawyer.
 For most of my cases, I charge flat fees that cover all work needed to handle your case from start to finish.
 Some cases are more complicated than others, and you will be quoted an exact cost at your initial consultation.
 So that I can better determine the fee for your particular case, please complete my bankruptcy starter packet and bring this to your free consultation.
 For most cases, my fees are in the range of: